KEPR-TV: History

 KEPR produces Community Health Journal with Jim Hall, a former anchorman for the station who is now with Kadlec Medical Center in Richland.
 The program has aired for 15 years, making it one of the longest-running magazine programs in the market.

 Filmways agreed to purchase Cascade Broadcasting for $3 million in 1968; the sale was approved the following year.
 Cascade's previous owners retained the company's radio stations, which by this point also included KEPR-FM (105.3 FM), under the name Yakima Valley Communications; the KEPR radio stations then changed their call letters to KONA and KONA-FM.
 Filmways sold KEPR-TV, KIMA-TV, and KLEW-TV to NWG Broadcasting for $1 million in 1972.
 Retlaw Enterprises acquired the NWG stations for $17 million in 1986; the stations were operated as part of the Retlaw Broadcasting division.
 Fisher Communications purchased KEPR-TV along with the other Retlaw owned stations in 1999.

 In 2000, KEPR became the first station in the Tri-Cities to broadcast a digital signal with the activation of a low-power, standard-definition signal on channel 18; this was upgraded to a full-power, high-definition signal in 2007.
-The digital signal remained on channel 18 following the end of analog broadcasting in 2009, using PSIP to display its virtual channel as 19.
+The digital signal remained on channel 18 following the end of analog broadcasting in 2009, using virtual channel 19.

 On March 30, 2009, KEPR launched a digital subchannel affiliated with The CW, filling the void left by KCWK (channel 9) going dark at the end of May 2008 due to the Pappas Telecasting bankruptcy.
 The subchannel subsequently took KCWK's former channel 9 position on local cable systems.
-As had been the case with KCWK, programming is primarily sourced from the network's CW Plus feed, along with a local 10 p.m. newscast.
+As had been the case with KCWK, programming is primarily sourced from the network's CW+ feed, along with a local 10 p.m. newscast.